orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 Intermediate or CFS layers above.

-At this layer, there is an instance of `<device>` container per managed device and a corresponding `<rfs>` container defining the devices Orchestron is managing and the RFS services that SORESPO defines.
+At this layer, there is an instance of `<device>` container per managed device and a corresponding `<rfs>` container defining the devices SORESPO is managing and the RFS services that SORESPO defines.

 Let's retrieve the configuration for `layer2`: